 Introduction to object-oriented database systems, concepts and design; object-oriented data models and languages; implementation issues and mechanisms.
 Prereq: CS 875.

-CS 986 - Advanced Topics in Formal Specification
+CS 986 - Advanced Topics in Formal Specification and Verification

 This course explores more thoroughly some of the material introduced in CS 845.
 It focuses on concurrent and reactive systems and on temporal logics.
 Topics include safety and liveness properties, asynchronous communication, and compositional reasoning.
 Support tools, like interactive theorem provers and model-checkers, are presented and used in class.
 Prereq: introduction to formal specification and verification.
 May be repeated up to a maximum of 6 credits.